Unpaid time off (UTO) is time away from work that employees are allowed to take, but for which they will not be compensated.

 Offering unpaid time off does not mean that employees can simply choose to not show up for work.
 Most companies that allow employees to take unpaid time off will require them to schedule it ahead of time and have it approved by a manager, similar to how an employee would request PTO.

 Are Companies Required to Offer Unpaid Time Off?

 All public companies and all companies with 50 or more employees are required by federal law to offer unpaid leave under the Family and Medical Leave Act (FMLA).
 It’s important to understand whether the FMLA applies to your company and to clearly document how your company handles FMLA requests.

-In addition, some states have their own laws, similar to the FMLA, that impose greater requirements on companies to offer unpaid medical leave.
-These include California, Connecticut, Hawaii, Maine, Minnesota, New Jersey, Oregon, Rhode Island, Vermont, Washington, and Wisconsin, as well as Washington, D.C.
+In addition, some states have their own laws similar to the FMLA, that impose greater requirements on companies to offer unpaid medical leave.
+These states include California, Connecticut, Hawaii, Maine, Minnesota, New Jersey, Oregon, Rhode Island, Vermont, Washington, and Wisconsin, as well as Washington, D.C.

 Benefits of Offering Unpaid Time Off

 Unpaid time off can benefit companies and employees by:

 - Providing more flexibility to achieve a better work–life balance

 - Saving your company money.
 Unlike PTO and unlimited vacation, if an employee takes UTO, they don’t receive pay—so your business ends up paying less in payroll than it would if the employee only used PTO.